 For understanding the resistance burden, analysis of resistance by antibiotic class was done (Table 4).
 The highest resistance was observed in the penicillin class with or without β-lactam Inhibitor (96.43%), followed by macrolides (89.29%) and tetracyclines (85.71%).
 Moderate resistance was noted in quinolones (50.00% for nalidixic acid, though only 14.29% for ciprofloxacin, while cephalosporins showed lower resistance (21.43%).
 Notably, aminoglycosides and carbapenems maintained full susceptibility (0% resistance).

 The findings of this study align with and complement previous reports on Listeria antimicrobial resistance in Bangladesh.
 High resistance rates to penicillin (100%), amoxicillin (100%), ampicillin (91.7%), erythromycin (91.7%), and tetracycline (75.0%) from cattle farm environments was reported by Shourav et al. (2020).
 Similarly, Faruk et al., (2023), reported 100% resistance to ampicillin and erythromycin in L. monocytogenes isolated from milk and poultry meat.
-In this study, the resistance rate of ampicillin (96.43%) and erythromycin resistance (89.29%) are similar to these figures which demonstrate an alarming and potentially declining continued trend of aminopenicillin as well as macrolide resistance in livestock setting Bangladesh.
-Temporal changes comparison over time showed an alarming trend: the resistance to first line drugs (ampicillin and erythromycin) has always been around 90% or higher over years in all the Bangladesh studies compared.
+In this study, the resistance rate of ampicillin (96.43%) and erythromycin resistance (89.29%) are similar to these figures which demonstrate an alarming and potentially declining continued trend of resistance in livestock setting Bangladesh.
+Comparison over time showed an alarming trend:of resistance to first line drugs (ampicillin and erythromycin)..

 4. Conclusion